tlextrait/GenericUI/README.md

 <img alt="Generic User Interface" src="Media/firstname-field.png" width="300"/>

 `UIActiveInput` is deeply customizable and is built right on top of the native `UITextField`.
+It is essentially a `UIView` that wraps a `UILabel`, a `UITextField` and a `UIView` used to show whether the input is active or not.

 ### Styles